 3. Earn Positive Reviews

+When is the last time you went to a restaurant without Googling it first?
+You search for "best tacos in Boston" and you immediately gravitate towards the ones with the highest ratings.
+Unfortunately, this kind of buyer behavior isn't exclusive to restaurants.
+Today's consumer depends on online reviews as a key part in their research and journey for choosing a school.
 Having positive reviews in search, on social media and on review sites like Niche.com, GreatSchools.org and BoardingSchoolReview.com, can help in acquiring more organic website traffic from prospective parents as they shop for schools.

 Further suggested reading:

-4. Redesign your website
+4. Redesign your School's Website

 A website redesign is also essential when your website isn’t seeing as many conversions (form submissions) as needed to fill your funnel.
 If your website has a confusing user experience, poor design, wordy content, lack of visuals, etc., the traffic you’re driving with SEO, PPC, and social media campaigns likely aren’t seeing a big ROI — which brings up our next area of discussion: increasing website conversions.

-Strategies for Increasing Website Conversions
+Strategies for Increasing Conversions

-In short the answer is: simplify the process.
+In short, the answer is: simplify the process.
 You’re probably making it too hard to take the next step, and that’s preventing families from doing so.
 Here are some tips for simplifying the process for prospective families:

 1. Shorten your Inquiry Form

-2. Make Sure Your Form is Responsive
+2. Make Sure Your Admissions Forms are Responsive

 Unfortunately, some forms generated by admissions software and student information systems still aren’t responsive.
+Yikes.

 With schools seeing more than 50% of their traffic from mobile devices, ensuring your inquiry form can easily be filled out on mobile is essential is a must!
+This means big form fields, text, and thumb-friendly buttons.

 3. Optimize Your Landing Pages